wlwardiary/cable2graph/README.md

 * `python g2svg.py -h` for more options.
 * you _don't_ need to run `extract.py`, the code comes with all generated data/ files.

-# files
+# main tools

+* `extract.py`: feature extraction from cables.csv
-* `c2g.py`: create graph and split into clusters and communities
+* `c2g.py`: create a graph from the reference data and split the graph into clusters and communities
+* `t2g.py`: create a graph from the TAGS data
+* `r2g.py`: create a graph with the "from -> to" routing data
+* `g2svg.py`: render graph layout and create svg

+# misc tools

 * `c2txt.py`: extract body and header from cables.csv
 * `calcdates.py`: estimate date for missing MRNs
-* `extract.py`: feature extraction from cables.csv
-* `g2svg.py`: render graph layout and create svg
 * `gen_colors.py`: create a random color for every place (see svg.css)

 # copyleft